 Beth Hwang, M.Ed., NCC, Gallup Strengths Certified Coach

-Beth Hwang is a higher education enthusiast and currently serves as the Assistant Director of StrongPoints.
-StrongPoints is a unique coaching model utilizing the CliftonStrengths assessment to assist students in using their natural talents to be successful in their academics, careers, experiences, and finances.
-She has professional experience in corporate human resources, association management, and career counseling in higher education working with individuals to identify strengths, interests, and values to successfully complete their education and find fulfilling and satisfying careers.
-Additionally, she volunteers with Hire Heroes USA to assist Veterans in their transitions back to civilian life.
+Beth is a higher education enthusiast with a B.A. in Economics from Meredith College and a Masters of Education in Counseling from NC State University.
+As someone who struggled to identify a career path, she discovered a passion to help others navigate their career journey.
+The work she does in StrongPoints utilizes the CliftonStrengths assessment to assist students in using their natural talents to be successful in their academics, careers, experiences, and finances.
+Previous experience in corporate human resources, career counseling, and being a Certified Strengths Coach prepares her to help individuals identify strengths, interests, and values to successfully complete their education and find fulfilling careers.
+Additionally, she volunteers with Hire Heroes USA to assist veterans in their transitions to civilian work life.linkedin.com/in/bethhwang

 Amy has over 15 years of education experience, and over 10 years in the Business Sector with Human Resources, Publishing, and Corporate Education and Development.
 She has a background teaching Graphic Communication Industrial Technology in the 6-12 (NJ), Community College of Morris (NJ), and Illinois State University (ISU).